 Skip to main content

 Conversational Video Interface (CVI) is a framework for creating real-time multimodal video interactions with AI.
 It enables an AI agent to see, hear, and respond naturally, mirroring human conversation.
 CVI is the world’s fastest interface of its kind.
-It allows you to map a human face and conversational ability onto your AI agent.
-With CVI, you can achieve low-latency utterance-to-utterance response: the full round-trip time from when a participant speaks to when the replica replies.
+It maps a face (visual) and a PAL (behavior) onto your AI agent.
+With CVI, you can achieve low-latency utterance-to-utterance response: the full round-trip from when a participant speaks to when the PAL responds.
 CVI provides a comprehensive solution, with the option to plug in your existing components as required.
-At a glance

 • CVI - Real-time multimodal video: the agent sees, hears, and responds; media runs over WebRTC (powered by Daily).

-• Latency — Utterance-to-utterance round-trip is optimized for real-time use (participant speaks → replica replies).
+• Latency - Utterance-to-utterance round-trip is optimized for real-time use (participant speaks → PAL replies).

-• Where to configure — Most layers are set on the Persona.
+• Where to configure - Most layers are set on the PAL.

 Key Concepts